Brain Injury Statistics

 - Firearm and non-firearm assaults together make up for 17 percent of all TBIs.

-- Firearms are the leading cause of death from brain injury.
+- Firearms are a leading cause of death from brain injury.

 - In Minnesota, African American males age 15-24 are seven times more likely to die from gunfire than any other group.